journeyjt/BardicInspiration/CONTRIBUTING.md

 Currently, this project doesn't have automated tests.
 Contributions to add testing infrastructure are welcome!

-## Module Architecture

-Please refer to [CLAUDE.md](CLAUDE.md) for detailed information about the module's architecture and design patterns.

 ## Documentation

 - Update README.md if you change functionality